PabloCortes33/recipes/docs/BACKEND_DEPLOYMENT.md

 1. Go to [railway.app](https://railway.app) and click "New Project"
 2. Select "Deploy from GitHub repo"
 3. Choose your `recipes` repository
-4. Railway will auto-detect Node.js and deploy
+4. Railway will auto-detect Node.js from root `package.json`
+5. The `package.json` script will automatically install backend dependencies and start the server

+**Note**: The root `package.json` is configured to run the backend server automatically.

 ### Option B: Deploy with Railway CLI